 Can I host multiple domains on Bluehost?

-It depends on whether you have a basic, plus, prime or business pro account.
-You can add-on multiple domains and host multiple websites on the plus, prime and business pro plans.
+It depends on whether you have a Basic, Plus, Choice Plus or business Pro account.
+You can add-on multiple domains and host multiple websites on the plus, choice+ and business pro plans.
 You are only allowed to host one addon domain/website on the basic plan.
-It is also helpful to understand the different type of domains.
+It is also helpful to understand the different types of domains.

 Parked Domain: Parked domains are domains that redirect to the content and the website that your main domain does.
 So, if your main domain is bakingstore.com, you may also want to have similar names like bakingstore.net, bakingstore.org, etc., as parked domains, because they are so similar.
-You get 5 of these with a basic package, and unlimited with plus, prime or business pro packages.
+You get 5 of these with a basic shared hosting package, and unlimited with plus, choice+ or business pro packages.

 Subdomain: These are domains that are created when you add a prefix to your main domain.
 So, if your website has a forum section, and you make it so that people can get to the forums by typing mywebsite.forum.com, then that is known as a “sub-domain.”
-You get 25 of these under a basic package, and unlimited under plus, prime and business pro packages.
+You get 25 of these under a basic shared hosting package, and unlimited under plus, choice+ and business pro packages.

 Add-on domain: These are domains that link to a completely separate website from your main domain.
-Separate websites with their own domain names are considered add-on domains.
+Separate websites with their own domains are considered add-on domains.
 You get unlimited amounts of these regardless of package.